Ghana Atomic Energy Commission

-The Ghana Atomic Energy Commission (GAEC) is the state organization in Ghana involved with surveillance of the use of nuclear energy in Ghana.
-It is similar in aim to the Ghana Nuclear Society (GNS), with the difference being that the GNS is a nonprofit organisation, whereas the GAEC is part of the parliament of Ghana.
+The Ghana Atomic Energy Commission (GAEC) is the state organization in Ghana involved with surveillance for the use of nuclear energy in Ghana.
+It is similar in aim to the Ghana Nuclear Society (GNS), with the difference being that the GNS is a nonprofit organization, whereas the GAEC is part of the parliament of Ghana.
 Its primary objectives were set out by the parliament act 588, which involve investigating the use of nuclear energy for Ghana and supporting research and development both in Ghana and abroad.

 History

-Ghana Atomic Energy Commission (GAEC) was formed as way back as 1952 when radioisotopes began in Ghana.
-Around that time, radiostrontium was what used in experiments.
-In the year 1958, the Department of physics of the University College of the Gold Coast, which is now (University of Ghana, Legon) started a radioactive fallout monitoring service on behalf of the Defence Ministry.
+Ghana Atomic Energy Commission (GAEC), was formed way back as 1952 when radioisotopes began in Ghana.
+Around that time, radio-strontium was what used in experiments.
+In the year 1958, the Department of physics of the University College of the Gold Coast, which is now (University of Ghana, Legon) started a radioactive fallout monitoring service on behalf of the Defense Ministry.
 In the year 1961, work in radioisotopes in Ghana had gained grounds in most of the Government institutions to explain establishment of a Radioisotope Unit.